OpenNTF/WebDevToolkitForDx/README.md

 To use these tools you will need:
 - Node.js must be installed on your workstation.
 Node.js version 0.12 is the minimum version and has had the most testing.
 - For the WCM support you need Portal 8.5 with CF05 or later.
-- DX Sync (used for theme support) you need Portal 8.5.
+- For the theme support you need Portal 8.5.
+Under the covers, code from DX File Sync package is automatically installed when you install this Toolkit.
 - For Script Portlet "push" you will need to have the Script Portlet command line client installed, and your server must have Script Portlet installed.

 ## Known issues